jlinick/EclipseAutomator/README.md

 `text` is the text shown on the GUI when the event is being run, or queued.

 `shutter` is the given shutter speed for that action.
+The script will calculate shutter times for your equipment if a specific string is input here (see below).

 `time`, `start` and `end` are used as a time reference for that event (should be "c1","c2","max","c3","or c4")